Binary Modification: Part 2

 There are various single-bit modifications we can make to the binary to print “success.”
 Some ideas are below:

-• a5 is encoded as 0b01111, so the registers with a Hamming distance of 1 will be t6, s7, t2, a1, and a4.
-Note that some (possibly all) of the registers may be nonzero by the time of the bnez instruction.
+a5inbnezto a register we know will equal zero.a5is encoded as0b01111, so the registers with a Hamming distance of 1 will bet6,s7,t2,a1, anda4.
+Note that some (possibly all) of the registers may be nonzero by the time of thebnezinstruction.

 Because this project originally came from a student while teaching instruction formats, we will focus on changing bnez to a bne instruction.
 Let’s do it!